This post may contain affiliate links which won’t change your price but will share some commission.

 - 1/2 cup water

-Steep the tea bags in hot water.
-I like to fill a pitcher with water and tea bags and put it outside for about 3 hours on a hot summer day.
+- Steep the tea bags in hot water.
+I like to fill a pitcher with water and tea bags and put it outside for 2 or 3 hours on a hot summer day.
 You could also just boil some water on the stove and insert the tea bags until the tea is as strong as you like it.

 Iced Tea with Lemon Sorbet Price Breakdown